 Amie completed her Master of Divinity program in 2015 and continues to present information regarding the Adverse Childhood Experiences Study to organizations and people in the community.
 Because of the material Amie was able to share with administrators, the St. Cloud Hospital was able to secure funding to employ a full-time ACE Coordinator.
 Additionally, with the grant of up to $100,000 that Amie has been awarded as a 2019 Bush Fellow, she will be able to pursue her education in trauma and pastoral care even more vigorously.
 As knowledge about the prevalence and consequences of adverse childhood experiences increases, trauma-informed and resilience-building practices based on the research are being implemented in more communities, social service and faith-based organizations, and criminal justice systems.

 As Amie continues to bring light to those darkened by past trauma, she also continues to serve the School of Theology and Seminary community.
-Over the past year, Amie as contributed her time ceaselessly to the benefit of the SOT/Sem, spending time being interviewed for the quarterly newsletter for this feature article, facilitating the "What's Happening in the Vineyard" discussion events, and most recently giving a spectacular Keynote Address at this summer's Reunion 2019 Alumni Award Banquet.
+Over the past year, Amie as contributed her time ceaselessly to the benefit of the SOT/Sem, spending time being interviewed for the quarterly newsletter, for this feature article, and most recently giving a spectacular Keynote Address at this summer's Reunion 2019 Alumni Award Banquet.
 You can read the full text of Amie's Keynote Address here.

 Support our students, faculty, and staff as they change the world.